gsantandrea/ShowMyNS/README.md

 NOTE: this program is not meant to be a replacement of command line network commands, but can be really helpful if you want to visualize the topology as a whole.

-TIP: if you find the `ip address show` CLI command confusing I also made a shell alias to highlight interface names and IPs in the command output.
+If you find the `ip address show` CLI command confusing I also made a shell alias to highlight interface names and IPs in the command output.
 Put the following line in your .bashrc file:

 `alias ipa="ip address show | grep --color=always  -E '([0-9]{1,3}\\.){3}[0-9]{1,3}/[0-9]{1,2}|$' | GREP_COLORS='mt=01;34' grep -P '(\s.+:\s)|$'"`